All Products

 • In each region, the total maximum bandwidth of all ECS instances that use the pay-by-bandwidth metering method cannot exceed 50 Gbit/s.

-For more information, see Public bandwidth limits.
+For more information, see the Public bandwidth limits section of the "Limits" topic.

 Internal bandwidth

 Internal bandwidth is used to transfer data between ECS instances over the internal network in the same virtual private cloud (VPC) and region.
 You can connect ECS instances to ApsaraDB RDS instances, Server Load Balancer (SLB) instances, and Object Storage Service (OSS) buckets over the internal network.
 You are not charged for in-region data transfer over the internal network.
 The internal bandwidth value varies based on the instance type.
 For information about the internal bandwidth value that is supported by each instance type, see Overview of instance families.
 Internal bandwidth is allocated to each ECS instance.
-If multiple network interfaces are bound to an ECS instance, the sum of the internal bandwidth that is used by the network interfaces cannot exceed the internal bandwidth of the instance.
+If multiple network interfaces are bound to an ECS instance, the total internal bandwidth that is used by the network interfaces cannot exceed the internal bandwidth of the instance.

 Note